KilianZell/CS502_project/README.md

    - [resnet50.pt](https://drive.google.com/file/d/1H-3d_sALDrHNJXPizJFMPBZh09ty5gTK/view?usp=share_link), the pretrained classification model
 4. Place the unzipped pre-trained models in the main directory

-NOTE: If you wish to try metadata integation in part 3 (not tested) of the project you may also download [ISIC2019.zip](...).
+NOTE: Part 3 of this project (metadata integration) has been implemented successfully but has not undergone thorough testing.
+Therefore, you may choose to disregard this section entirely.
+However, if you still want to test this functionality, you will need to apply the same data loading steps presented above to [ISIC2019.zip](https://drive.google.com/file/d/19to1bqmryUhOeG2M5Pjbej04FCO1gCHc/view?usp=share_link).

 ### Run the Workflow
 1. Make sure that your working directory looks like the one in the `Directory Structure` section.